Dragon8029/100-days-of-code/Attempt6.md

 Completed chapter 6 on events.
 Still trying to figure out what bug is causing an error in the example code at the end of the chapter.
 I will get it figured out before I move on.

 ---

+##D15/100:
+*Aug 13, 2019*

+Started making my way through chapter 7 on jQuery.
+Lots of information, this will take me a couple days to get through it.

+---